JoshOrndorff/recipes/src/advanced/proposals.md

 * ways of increasing the pace
 * more research on speed

+* as you write and reflect on this, consider a better design for all the conditional paths in your current code...

 * start with security assumptions
 * keep it simple stupid
     * start with a simple design that works and then iterate with increased complexity